AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 >
 >If you want to set up Localization Support options in Adobe Dynamic Media Classic, such as the Locale Map field, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In your support case, request setup help.

 A common way to use Adobe Dynamic Media Classic is to manage the product imagery on e-Commerce websites.
 International businesses face the challenge that assets for similar products look different from country to country.
 Usually the differences are for a few parts of the overall media.
-Addressing such differences by copying all assets for each of the countries and over-write just the differences is a tremendous effort and contradicts the single primary asset metaphor.
+Addressing such differences by copying all assets for each of the countries and overwrite just the differences is a tremendous effort and contradicts the single primary asset metaphor.
 Such differences for assets can endure, from country-specific videos with different audio tracks, to subtle but important differences in a power cord that is used with the product.
 Adobe Dynamic Media Classic uses a basic lookup mechanism.
 You define an order of asset suffixes in which the Image Server is looking, starting from the required locale.

 #### How assets are localized